Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Adversarial patch example

 \subsection{Certified recovery}

 We denote the original image as $x$ and the patched image as $x^\prime$.
 The voting-based segmentation function $h$ (Section \ref{section:certification}) provides the majority-vote prediction $h(x)$ and the corresponding certification map which shows the pixels where all the votes agree.
-In Figure we see that a major part of the building is certified which means that this prediction cannot be affected by an adversarial patch.
-Figure demonstrates $h(x^\prime)$ which correctly segments the building region in presence of an adversarial patch that fools the original model.
+In Figure we see that a part of the building and the road is certified which means that this prediction cannot be affected by an adversarial patch.
+Figure demonstrates $h(x^\prime)$ which correctly segments those regions in presence of an adversarial patch that fools the original model.